 How to Install and Use Etcher in Linux

-Then, open the terminal and on the command line, move to your downloads directory, where you’ve download the file and run the following command:
+Open the terminal and on the command line, move to your downloads directory, where you’ve download the file and run the following command to install Etcher:

 That is it, you should have Etcher up and running now and be able to burn images on USB drives and most importantly Micro SD Cards.